 Development and Impact Coordinator

 Julia joined RT in 2014.
 She coordinates development projects, including the annual fundraising event, end-of-year appeals, and annual reports.
-She assists with grants as an editor, writer, and data coordinator.
+She works on grants and funder reports as a writer, editor, and data coordinator.
 She is the agency's Salesforce system administrator, taking care of the setup and data uploads/migration.
 Julia administers communications systems, such as the website (Squarespace), newsletters (Constant Contact), and social media.
 In addition, she creates materials for visual communication with Adobe Photoshop and Premiere Elements, and assists with accounting using Quickbooks.
 Prior to joining Refugee Transitions, Julia worked as a content editor for Wcities.com in San Francisco, coordinating the creation and editing of large volumes of event and travel-related content.
 Julia is a volunteer tutor in RT's home-based program.

 Development and Program Associate

 Jyoti immigrated to the U.S. in 2009 from Nepal as a Bhutanese Refugee.
 She went to Oakland International High School and was a Peer Tutor in RT's after-school tutoring.
 After graduating from OIHS, she continued to join forces with RT as an Alumni Tutor and Intern.
 She graduated in May 2016 from San Francisco State University with a B.S. degree in Business Management.
 She began to work as a Development and Program Associate in June 2016.
 She assists with fundraising and communications, as well as adult, youth, and volunteer programs.
 Jyoti is a recipient of the 2017 Asian Pacific American (APA) Heritage Award for Youth Leadership.